dylan-lang/opendylan/documentation/library-reference/source/dylan/threads.rst

    :conditions:

-     An implementation of this *release* method is permitted to signal a condition of the following class, which is a subclass of :drm:`<error>`:
+     An implementation of this :gf:`release` method is permitted to signal a condition of the following class, which is a subclass of :drm:`<error>`: